baryon-tach/portfolio_tracker/README.md

 To run: python3 main.py <br />
 * If it does not work please check if you have all of the python packages installed. <br />

-The data that you enter into the application will be stored locally on your device in a .db file. <br />
+The data that you enter into the application will be stored locally on your device in a .db file.
+Note: There is no online component to this application<br />
 <br />
 There are four options to choose from: "Add Transaction", "Data", "Transfer Institution", "Exit Program"